leggetter/nexmo-caller-id/README.md

 So let's say you have a database of phone numbers and you want to know as much as you can about the phone number.
 We're going to build a web app that will look up insights into the number and email you the results.

 We're going to build this web app using Ruby and [Sinatra](http://www.sinatrarb.com/).
 We'll make two pages.
-The first will have a form where you can enter a phone number and the email address the insights should be sent to.
+The first page will have a form where you can enter a phone number and the email address the insights should be sent to.
 The second page will have the immediate results from the Number Insights API.
-We'll need to build three endpoints in total.
+We'll need to build three endpoints and a `post` call in total.
 A `get` for the index page for the form.
 A `post` endpoint to send the form data back to our Sinatra server.
 We'll then take that form data and `post` that to Nexmo.
 We'll also need to give Nexmo a url to receive the `post` from the Number Insights API.

-So we'll need the third endpoint to receive that `post` from Nexmo.
+If you'd like to skip to the finished project you can check out the end result of this tutorial [on Github](https://github.com/ChrisGuzman/nexmo-caller-id).

 ---

 ## Getting started

-So what do you need to get started?
+What do you need to get started?
 Well this is a ruby tutorial so you should know a bit of that.
 We're gonna build this web app in Sinatra so you should have some exposure to that.
 We'll also need to expose the web app online and for that we're going to use [ngrok](https://ngrok.com/).

 Don't forget you'll need your free [Nexmo account](https://dashboard.nexmo.com/sign-up) for your API Key and API Secret.